-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2022 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated p) Business combinations and goodwill
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2023 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated (0 p) Business combinations and goodwill

-The Group uses the purchase method of accounting to account for the acquisition of subsidiaries.
+The Group uses the purchase method of accounting to account for the acquisition of subsidiaries, except for the acquisition of subsidiaries under common control.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any non-controlling interests in the acquiree.
 For each business combination, the Group elects to measure the non-controlling interests in the acquiree at the proportionate share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred.